Environmental Destination

 Severn Uplands

-Our study area includes the whole of the Morda and Severn North Shropshire Operational catchments, along with the Afon Vyrnwy section that crosses into Wales, managed by Natural Resources Wales.
-This region covers Shrewsbury, Oswestry and many rural communities set in a largely agricultural landscape.
-It’s also home to sensitive and protected environments such as SSSIs, Ramsar wetlands and important groundwater‑dependent habitats.
+The Severn Uplands catchment stretches across the England–Wales border and includes several important rivers and streams such as the Camlad, Cound Brook, Morda, Severn North Shropshire and Rea Brook.
+This catchment covers Shrewsbury, Oswestry and many rural communities set in a largely agricultural landscape.
+It’s also home to sensitive and protected environments such as Sites of Special Scientific Interest (SSSIs), Ramsar wetlands and important groundwater‑dependent habitats.
 The River Severn flows west to east through the catchment and supports a wide range of recreation, including boating, fishing, canoeing and wild swimming.
 The area includes watercourses managed by the Melverley Internal Drainage Boards, while the Montgomery Canal is cared for by the Canal & River Trust.

 We need your help!